Algorithmic bias: Online hate speech

 In 2017 a Facebook algorithm designed to remove online hate speech was found to advantage white men over black children when assessing objectionable content, according to internal Facebook documents.
 The algorithm, which is a combination of computer programs and human content reviewers, was created to protect broad categories rather than specific subsets of categories.
 For example, posts denouncing "Muslims" would be blocked, while posts denouncing "Radical Muslims" would be allowed.
 An unanticipated outcome of the algorithm is to allow hate speech against black children, because they denounce the "children" subset of blacks, rather than "all blacks", whereas "all white men" would trigger a block, because whites and males are not considered subsets.
 Facebook was also found to allow ad purchasers to target "Jew haters" as a category of users, which the company said was an inadvertent outcome of algorithms used in assessing and categorizing data.
 The company's design also allowed ad buyers to block African-Americans from seeing housing ads.

 While algorithms are used to track and block hate speech, some were found to be 1.5 times more likely to flag information posted by Black users and 2.2 times likely to flag information as hate speech if written in African American English.
-Without context for slurs and epithets, even when used by communities which have re-appropriated them, were flagged.

 Surveillance

 Surveillance camera software may be considered inherently political because it requires algorithms to distinguish normal from abnormal behaviors, and to determine who belongs in certain locations at certain times.
 The ability of such algorithms to recognize faces across a racial spectrum has been shown to be limited by the racial diversity of images in its training database; if the majority of photos belong to one race or gender, the software is better at recognizing other members of that race or gender.
 However, even audits of these image-recognition systems are ethically fraught, and some scholars have suggested the technology's context will always have a disproportionate impact on communities whose actions are over-surveilled.
 For example, a 2002 analysis of software used to identify individuals in CCTV images found several examples of bias when run against criminal databases.
 The software was assessed as identifying men more frequently than women, older people more frequently than the young, and identified Asians, African-Americans and other races more often than whites.
-Additional studies of facial recognition software have found the opposite to be true when trained on non-criminal databases, with the software being the least accurate in identifying darker-skinned females.
+A 2018 study found that facial recognition software most likely accurately identified light-skinned (typically European) males, with slightly lower accuracy rates for light-skinned females.
+Dark-skinned males and females were significanfly less likely to be accurately identified by facial recognition software.
+These disparities are attributed to the under-representation of darker-skinned participants in data sets used to develop this software.